 "Over the last year we have looked at a number of areas which we felt needed updating so as to be more in tune with our vision for this great sport," Sean Bratches, managing director commercial operations at Formula 1 said in a statement.
 "While the practice of employing grid girls has been a staple of Formula 1 Grands Prix for decades, we feel this custom does not resonate with our brand values and clearly is at odds with modern day societal norms.
 We don't believe the practice is appropriate or relevant to Formula 1 and its fans, old and new, across the world."

-For what it's worth, F1 has experimented with grid boys, though that was short-lived.
-And, past and present grid girls seem relatively happy with the experience.
+For what it's worth, past and present grid girls seem relatively happy with the experience.
 A former grid girl told the BBC in December 2017 that it's a tough job with long hours, but generally, they're treated well by everyone at the track and she never experienced any inappropriate behavior.

 In place of grid girls, Formula One introduced a new program, Grid Kids, to make the pre-race ceremony more interesting for fans.